btswann11/CSE550/test-plans/translation.md

 8. User B sends a message to **User C**
 9. Verify that **User C** receives the translated message in **French** (translated from Spanish)
 10. Verify that all translations are accurate, meaningful, and completed

+### Test 2: Same languages are not translated
+1. Log in as User A with a chosen language
+2. Log in as User B with the same chosen language
+3. Start a chat between eachother
+4. Send any message
+5. Verify that no matter what message is sent, both the sent and received message remains the same